thecharm/Mega/README.md

 * `nltk==3.4.5`

 ## Data Format
 The MNRE dataset used in our paper can be downloaded [here](https://drive.google.com/file/d/1gD9ipQgDEDRxaVxkKr8T0gFFQgKyPpa7/view?usp=sharing).
 Unzip and move it to `./benchmark/ours/`.
+If you find images unable to open, you can download the images [here](https://drive.google.com/file/d/1FYiJFtRayWY32nRH0rdycYzIdDcMmDFR/view?usp=sharing).

 For more information regarding the dataset, please refer to the [MNRE](https://github.com/thecharm/MNRE) repository.